harvardinformatics/snakemake-workshop/run/run.md

 Every Snakemake workflow you run will have different inputs and parameters required to run it.
 Hopefully these are very well documented in the workflow's documentation.

 All of the inputs and parameters should be specified with a workflow **config file**.
-This is a [YAML formatted]() text file, which means options are usually specfied as `<option_name>: <value>`.
+This is a [YAML formatted :octicons-link-external-24:](https://en.wikipedia.org/wiki/YAML){ target="_blank" } text file, which means options are usually specfied as `<option_name>: <value>`.
 For instance, for the very basic `mafft_align` rule above, the config file would need to specify the path to the manifest file, listing all the input fasta files:

 ```yaml
 manifest_file: path/to/manifest.txt